Most remote hiring processes do not fail because there are no good candidates.

 Companies that don’t suck.

-If you are hiring, visit Clasva for Employers, review How We Judge Jobs, and post jobs that do not waste serious candidates’ time.
+If you are hiring, visit Clasva for Employers, review How We Judge Jobs, compare Clasva pricing, or post a job that does not waste serious candidates’ time.